Siemens Mobility opens modern headquarters and creates 500 jobs!

 Siemens Mobility eröffnet am 7.07.2025 sein neues Hauptquartier in Allach, München, mit 250 Millionen Euro Investition und 500 neuen Arbeitsplätzen.

-Siemens Mobility opens its new headquarters in Allach, Munich, with 250 million euros investment and 500 new jobs on July 7, 2025.
-(Symbolbild/MM)
+Siemens Mobility will open its new headquarters in Allach, Munich, on July 7, 2025, with an investment of 250 million euros and 500 new jobs.

 Siemens Mobility opens modern headquarters and creates 500 jobs!

-The new location is not only an architectural Highlight that combines traditional industrial architecture with modern elements, but also anchor Siemens as a pioneer in the rail industry.
-The electrically operated Lok Vectron, which is produced in Allach, is now in use in more than 20 European countries.
-On this special day, the 1750th Vectron-Lok was unveiled and handed over to a customer; A total of over 2,700 locomotives have already been sold.
-These locomotives have covered over 1.2 billion operating kilometers.
+The new location is not only an architectural highlight that combines traditional industrial architecture with modern elements, but also anchors Siemens as a pioneer in the railway industry.
+The electrically powered Vectron locomotive, which is produced in Allach, is now in use in more than 20 European countries.
+On this special day, the 1,750th Vectron locomotive was unveiled and handed over to a customer; A total of over 2,700 locomotives have already been sold.
+Together, these locomotives have covered over 1.2 billion operational kilometers.

-Digitization plays a crucial role in the new headquarters of Siemens Mobility.
-Tools such as AI-based analysis software and digital twins are the focus of significantly optimizing production and maintenance.
-With a three-time increased service capacity level, it is ensured that up to 80 locomotive revisions can be carried out annually in the Rail Service Center, which further increases efficiency. siemens press release now sketched out how Munich-Allach now represents the epicenter of modern train production.
+Digitalization plays a crucial role in the new Siemens Mobility headquarters.
+Tools such as AI-based analysis software and digital twins take center stage to significantly optimize production and maintenance.
+A three-fold increase in service capacity levels ensures that up to 80 locomotive overhauls can be carried out annually at the Rail Service Center, further increasing efficiency.
+Siemens press release outlines how Munich-Allach now represents the epicenter of modern train production.

-A highlight are the innovative properties of the vectron locomotives, which are described as "9000 hps supercomputers".
-These locomotives have the ability to carry out 70 percent of the maintenance orders themselves, which not only saves time, but also lowers the CO2 footprint of the rail industry.
-The CEO of Siemens Mobility, Michael Peter, emphasizes that the 100 % availability of the trains and the improvement of the customer experience are the focus.
-Class = "Source_3"> Lok Report describes how the integration of digital technologies and standardized APIs improves access to decisive data.
+A highlight are the innovative features of the Vectron locomotives, which are described as “9000 hp supercomputers”.
+These locomotives have the ability to perform 70 percent of maintenance jobs themselves, which not only saves time but also reduces the rail industry's carbon footprint.
+Siemens Mobility CEO Michael Peter emphasizes that the focus is on 100 percent availability of trains and improving the customer experience.
+Locomotive Report describes how the integration of digital technologies and standardized APIs improves access to crucial data.

-With the relocation of the Munich-Perlach headquarters to Allach, not only Siemens is strengthened, but the regional economy will also benefit.
-The region gains highly qualified jobs and positions itself as an important location for the rail industry in Germany.
-By 2028, the number of employees will increase to over 2,500, which underlines the positive trend in the developmental landscape of Munich.
+By relocating the headquarters from Munich-Perlach to Allach, not only will Siemens be strengthened, but the regional economy will also benefit.
+The region is gaining highly qualified jobs and is positioning itself as an important location for the railway industry in Germany.
+By 2028, the number of employees will increase to over 2,500, which underlines the positive trend in Munich's development landscape.

-Siemens Mobility has geared to the future with the latest technologies.
-This includes laser installations and innovative software solutions that further drive the efficiency of the production processes.
-With these new impulses, the company not only shows a high level of commitment to its own development, but also for the entire rail industry and its sustainable future.
+Siemens Mobility has geared itself to the future with state-of-the-art technologies.
+These include laser-guided installations and innovative software solutions that further increase the efficiency of production processes.
+With these new impulses, the company is not only showing a high level of commitment to its own development, but also to the entire railway industry and its sustainable future.